 Vice President, Commercial Operations

-Graeme Rothnie joined the Commercial Operations team within North West Shelf Gas Pty Ltd in May 2016, seconded from Woodside.
-In February 2018, he was appointed as Vice President Commercial Operations, managing the team responsible for operation and administration of the various North West Shelf joint Pipeline Gas and LNG sale and purchase agreements.
+Stewart Gallagher re-joined North West Shelf Gas in September 2020 as Vice President Commercial Operations, responsible for managing the operation and administration of the various North West Shelf joint LNG sale and purchase agreements.

 Stewart has over 34 years’ experience in the oil and gas industry, having held various commercial and marketing positions in integrated gas, oil refining and petrochemical businesses based in Australia and New Zealand.
 He is seconded from Woodside and his involvement with the North West Shelf Project dates back to 2002.

 Stewart holds a postgraduate degree in Chemistry from The University of Auckland, New Zealand, and an MBA (Executive) from The Australian Graduate School of Management.